-|Recognition of Online Handwritten Mathematical Expressions||For our final project in Principles of Artificial Intelligence, my partner Karanveer Mohan and I created a system to change handwritten mathematical formulas and symbols into LaTeX.
-If you're curious, you can try out our recognition system here.|
+|Recognition of Online Handwritten Mathematical Expressions||For the Principles of Artificial Intelligence final project, I created a system to change handwritten mathematical formulas and symbols into LaTeX.
+If you're curious, you can try it out.|

 |The Walking Guild||I was fortunate enough to get into Behavior Design for Better Health, BJ Fogg's 2012 behavior design class (read about his 2007 class featured in the New York Times).
 For the final project, I created a website that prompts users to think about how much they walk every day.|